-SDG&E will retire RECs that exceed each customer's RPS obligation (i.e. 20%), on behalf of all participating customers as described in the testimony of Hillary Hebert.
+SDG&E will retire RECs on behalf of all participating customers as described in the testimony of Hillary Hebert.
 Retiring the RECs in this manner will permit participants to claim in a very real sense that their subscriptions contribute to the demand for, and the development of, local solar generation.